noamfuss/national-mood-meter/README.md

 ## Tech Stack
 - **Frontend**: React, TypeScript, Vite, Tailwind CSS, Framer Motion, shadcn/ui.
-- **Backend**: Python, FastAPI.
+- **Backend**: Python, FastAPI, sqlite.
 - **Worker**: Python, Feedparser, Google Generative AI.
 - **Deployment**: Docker, Docker Compose, Nginx.

 ## How it works
-Every 10 minutes, the worker scans rss feeds of multiple Israeli news websites, and use gemini to deduplicate and rate them, and finally save them to a file.
-Then the backend serves that file to the frontend, which displays that data.
+Every 10 minutes, the worker scans rss feeds of multiple Israeli news websites, and use gemini to deduplicate and rate them, and finally save them to a file (and logs each headline to a sqlite db).
+Then the backend serves that data to the frontend, in addition to home front command's (פיקוד העורף) alerts zones.
 This arcitecture ensures that this project won't consume too many tokens, so even a free api key can be used.
+Additionally, every data read from the db is cached in memory for 10 minutes, to allow for even more scalability.

 ## License
 MIT - Use it, fork it, just don't blame us for your rising blood pressure.